radovluk/Smart-Contract-Exercise/01-Hello-Blockchain-World/solution/solution-code/README.md

 * [Ethers.js Documentation](https://docs.ethers.org/v6/) (for scripting)
 * [Chai Assertion Library](https://www.chaijs.com/)

 Congratulations!
-You have successfully deployed your first smart contract to the live blockchain network!
+You have successfully deployed your first smart contract to a live blockchain network!
 Stay tuned for the upcoming exercises!